robomics/StripePy/docs/detect_stripes.rst

 Stripe detection parameters
 ---------------------------

-Beyond these arguments, ``stripepy call`` comes with a suite of optional parameters for fine-tuning the stripe detection process.
+Beyond these arguments, `stripepy_call_help` comes with a suite of optional parameters for fine-tuning the stripe detection process.
 For a full understanding of their meaning, the user is referred to our `paper <https://doi.org/10.1093/bioinformatics/btaf351>`_.

 Step 1: pre-processing
 ^^^^^^^^^^^^^^^^^^^^^^